Clinical Psychology Questions:

 Based on the policies set by the College of Graduate Studies at UCF, the minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
 Competitive students typically present with a GPA much higher than this minimum.

-The past few years, we have received a total of approximately 120 applications for both tracks.
+Last year we received a total of approximately 240 applications for both tracks.
 We typically admit approximately 15-16 students to the pre-licensure track and 4-6 students to the research/thesis track.

 We consider a number of factors when selecting students.
-This includes academic performance, GRE scores, letters of recommendation, personal statement, and interview performance.
-Fit is very important to us.
-We are looking for students who are interested in being trained by psychologists in the scientist-practitioner model.
+This includes academic performance, letters of recommendation, personal statement, and interview performance.
+Fit is very important to us, we are looking for students who are interested in being trained by psychologists in the scientist-practitioner model.
 Successful applicants to the pre-licensure track exhibit the interpersonal skills and potential to be outstanding therapists, and most have had some clinical experience before applying.
 Successful applicants to the research/thesis track demonstrate the motivation to conduct research and exhibit the potential to develop as outstanding researchers, and most have research experience before entering the program.

 We only admit students to the program to begin during the fall semester.
 Applications are due January 1.
 We invite a group of applicants for an interview in late February or early March, and students are expected to either accept or reject their offers by April 15.
 Classes begin in mid-August.